-When a person has a heart attack, specific cardiac troponin I and T levels may rise in the blood in 3 or 4 hours after the injury and may remain elevated for 10 to 14 days.
+When a person has a heart attack, specific cardiac troponin I and T levels may rise in the blood 3 or 4 hours after the injury and remain elevated for 10 to 14 days.

 How is the sample collected for the test?

 A blood sample is taken with a needle from a vein in the arm.